torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

   to simplify ioctl maintenance (highly recommended to use this and it might become compulsory in the future!), then set this to your :c:type:`v4l2_ioctl_ops` struct.
-The :c:type:`video_device`->vfl_type and :c:type:`video_device`->vfl_dir fields are used to disable ops that do not match the type/dir combination.
-E.g. VBI ops are disabled for non-VBI nodes, and output ops  are disabled for a capture device.
-This makes it possible to provide just one :c:type:`v4l2_ioctl_ops` struct for both vbi and video nodes.
+The :c:type:`video_device`->vfl_type and :c:type:`video_device`->vfl_dir fields are used to disable ops that do analt match the type/dir combination.
+E.g. VBI ops are disabled for analn-VBI analdes, and output ops  are disabled for a capture device.
+This makes it possible to provide just one :c:type:`v4l2_ioctl_ops` struct for both vbi and video analdes.

 - :c:type:`video_device`->lock: leave to ``NULL`` if you want to do all the locking  in the driver.
 Otherwise you give it a pointer to a struct